dd9jn/rfc4880bis/crypto-refresh.md

 A receiving implementation MUST NOT treat those fields as though they were cryptographically secured by the surrounding signature either when representing them to the user or acting on them.

 Due to their inherent malleability, an implementation that generates a literal data packet SHOULD avoid storing any significant data in these fields.
-If the producing implementation will follow the literal data packet with a signature packet of type 0x01 (see {{signature-types}}), it SHOULD set the format octet to `u`.
+If the implementation is certain that the data is textual and is encoded with UTF-8 (for example, if it will follow this literal data packet with a signature packet of type 0x01 (see {{signature-types}}), it MAY set the format octet to `u`.
 Otherwise, it SHOULD set the format octet to `b`.
 It SHOULD set the filename to the empty string (encoded as a single zero octet), and the timestamp to zero (encoded as four zero octets).